 Award Letter: Next Steps

 The Department of Education selects a portion of FAFSA filers to have their FAFSA information verified for accuracy.
 Denison can also select applications for verification to resolve conflicting information.
 The Office of Financial Aid has the authority from the Department of Education to request documentation that supports your aid application.
-Necessary corrections may be made to your FAFSA and you will receive a new Student Aid Report (SAR) from the Department of Education.
+Necessary corrections may be made to your FAFSA and the student will receive a new Student Aid Report (SAR) from the Department of Education.

 Tax filers, both student, and parents, are required to submit their federal tax data from the IRS.
 IRS tax data can be submitted in two ways: